Rich Handler: Rescue of Knight Capital Group

 In August 2012, Handler played a lead role in saving Knight Capital Group after the company suffered a $440 million loss due to a 'technology glitch.'
-Together with Brian Friedman, President of Jefferies Financial Group Inc., Handler structured and led the rescue, which included making Jefferies the largest shareholder with an investment of $125 million.
+Together with Brian Friedman, the President of Jefferies Financial Group, Handler structured and led the rescue, making Jefferies the largest shareholder with a roughly 45% stake in the company.

 Merger with Leucadia

 In November 2012, Jefferies announced its merger with Leucadia National Corporation, its largest shareholder and a longtime partner of Handler.
 In March 2013, Jefferies merged with Leucadia, and Handler became CEO of both companies.
 In 2018, Leucadia rebranded as Jefferies Financial Group Inc. to better reflect the company’s business focus.

 Other professional activities

 In October 2018 Handler was named Board Chair by The University of Rochester Board of Trustees, to which he was first elected in 2005.
-Previously, Handler also served as Chairman of the Finance Committee and as Co-Chairman of the university's $1.37 billion Capital Campaign, The Meliora Challenge that concluded in 2016.
+Handler was Chairman of the Finance Committee and as Co-Chairman of the university's $1.37 billion Capital Campaign, The Meliora Challenge that concluded in 2016.

-Handler donated $25 million to the University of Rochester for the Jane and Alan Handler Scholarship Fund (named for his parents) for exceptional students from underprivileged backgrounds with the potential for future leadership.
+In 2025, Handler faced criticism for his role in union-busting activities at the University of Rochester after the university rescinded their agreement to an election process.
+At that year's commencement, which started 45 minutes late, demonstrators in support of striking PhD students booed Handler.
+In reply, Handler laughed and remarked "I don't care.
+Let's keep going."

+Handler is active on social media, where he often runs ‘ask me anything’ sessions on Instagram targeted at the next generation of bankers and traders.